raydavis/myberkeley/dynamiclist/README.txt

 That query wasn't terribly easy to read.
 Pretty-printed, the "criteria" parameter was:
   {
     ANY: [
-      "/colleges/ENV DSGN/standings/grad/programs/ARCHITECTURE",
+      "/colleges/ENV DSGN/standings/grad/majors/ARCHITECTURE",
-      "/colleges/ENV DSGN/standings/grad/programs/LAND ARCH & ENV PLAN"
+      "/colleges/ENV DSGN/standings/grad/majors/LAND ARCH & ENV PLAN"
     ],
-    FILTER: "/student/degreeProgram/M.S."
+    FILTER: "/student/educ_level/Masters"
   }

-Which means "Get graduate students who have these two majors, and filter the results by the student's degree program."
+Which means "Get graduate students who have these two majors, and filter out all but those in a Masters program."

 For all undergrads, the criteria would just be:
   "/colleges/ENV DSGN/standings/undergrad"

-To look for CED Juniors majoring in "Architecture" or "Landscape Architecture" and M.S. and Ph.D. candidates, the criteria might be:
+To look for CED Juniors majoring in "Architecture" or "Landscape Architecture" and also look for Ph.D. candidates, the criteria might be:

   {
     ANY: [